 Site performance has improved since the changes, while we can’t share exact statistics, site engagement has increased by 10% and mobile sales are up.

-The client has fully embraced the benefit of having an optimized mobile site, and they will continue to reap the rewards in a climate where even the smallest advantage can mean the difference between being a market leader or follower.
+The client has fully embraced the benefit of having an optimised mobile site, and they will continue to reap the rewards in a climate where even the smallest advantage can mean the difference between being a market leader or follower.

-Our advice is to make every effort to optimize your site for a mobile device, because many of your competitors are probably already doing it.
+Our advice is to make every effort to optimise your site for a mobile device, because many of your competitors are probably already doing it.
 Having a competitive advantage is, now more than ever, such an important aspect for any ecommerce business.